gkarwchan/progressive-web-app-from-scratch/lesson03.md

-# 03 - Lesson Three: Bulma, basic login page
+# 03 - Lesson Three: CSS, Bulma, Images and Assets

 We will continue on this project and add a CSS framework and a basic login page.